playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-portals/index.md

 # Application-Wide Portals

 In local portals, we were able to see that implementations of portals rely on an [element reference](/posts/ffg-fundamentals-element-reference) to be set to a variable.
-This tells us where we should render our portal's contents into.
+This tells us where we should render our portal's contents.

 While this worked, it didn't do much to solve the original issue that portals were set out to solve; overlapping stacking contexts.